revature-curriculum/html-table-tag-javalin/README.md

 ## Javalin HTML Table Tag
 ---
 ### Description
-This lab will cover how to create tables in HTML files.
+In this lab you will create a table in HTML using the appropriate tags.

 ---
 ### Steps